Ontario Railway Station Museums

 A small community memento of its railway past.
 The station is now a welcome centre and a railway museum.
 Not far away is the surviving water tank, and there is also a caboose on a nearby plinth that is being worked on.

 The Wikipedia link above provides some additional background information to this interesting combination "railway-local history-agriculture" museum.
 It is situated in and around one of the original remaining 1857-plus Grand Trunk Railway mainline stations through southern Ontario, its additional distinction being that while the others were built with limestone, this one was built with brick.
 I visited the Brighton station when it was still in service in the early 1960s, and did not see it again until a decade ago, when I came to visit what is now the privately-owned museum in the station (still in its original location but fenced off from the continuous rail traffic) and the grounds.
 The railway history component is by far the largest of the three, and the outside equipment artifacts are an important component of the visit experience.

-Note: This museum is now closed, and its future appears uncertain.
+Note: This museum is now closed.
 Its largest outdoor attraction, CNR Consolidation-type locomotive #2534 has been sold, and has been moved away.
-The owners would like to sell the property and inventory.
-Anyone interested in discussing this with them is invited to give them a call at 613.475.0379.
+The remaining artifacts are to be sold at auction on 14 September 2020.